Carrot rice, a quick and easy rice variety perfect for kids or lunch for one. Treat for both eyes and taste buds, also can pack it in your lunch box.

 - After that, clean, peel and grate carrot.
 I used a julienne grater and then chopped it by stacking roughly.

-- Heat a pan with oil, temper with mustard, urad dal, curry leaves, green chillies.1 tbsp oil, ½ tsp Mustard, 1 tsp Urad dal, 10 Curry leaves, 2 Green chilli
+- Heat a pan with oil, temper with mustard, urad dal, curry leaves, green chillies.1 tablespoon oil, ½ teaspoon Mustard, 1 teaspoon Urad dal, 10 Curry leaves, 2 Green chilli

 - In goes soaked & drained moong dal.
-Give it a roast in low flame for a minute.2 tbsp Moong dal
+Give it a roast in low flame for a minute.2 tablespoon Moong dal

 - Then add finely chopped onion and saute until it is soft.1 Onion

 - Following that, add the grated carrot.
-Add required salt, turmeric, sambar powder and give a a roast.1.5 cups Carrot, ⅛ tsp Turmeric, Salt as needed, 1 tsp Sambar powder
+Add required salt, turmeric, sambar powder and give a a roast.1.5 cups Carrot, ⅛ teaspoon Turmeric, Salt as needed, 1 teaspoon Sambar powder

-- Splash about 2 to 3 tbsp of water and give it a mix.
+- Splash about 2 to 3 tablespoon of water and give it a mix.

 - Cook covered for 2 minutes in low flame.